-2. The BSS may interact with the OSS in order to complete certain configuration (i.e. permission regarding what eMnS, optionally under what condition, can be consumed) regarding the consumption of eMnS based on the customized requirement from the NSC.
+2. The BSS may interact with the OSS in order to complete certain configuration (i.e. permission regarding what eMnS, can be consumed and optionally under what condition) regarding the consumption of eMnS based on the customized requirement from the NSC.

-3. NSP authorizes NSC to consume the eMnS as defined in the contract, and provides the relevant authentication keys to NSC.
+3. NSP authorizes NSC to consume the eMnS as defined in the contract and provides the relevant authentication keys to NSC.

-4. The NSC can get access to the network slice related management capability offered by eMnS producer within 3GPP management system.
-The access may need the interaction with BSS (e.g. through Service Catalog).
+4. The NSC can get access to the network slice related management capability provided by eMnS producer within 3GPP management system.
+The access may need interaction with BSS.

 5.7.2 Issue and gaps